mhanberg/blog/_posts/2022-04-15-the-comprehensive-guide-to-elixirs-for-comprehension.md

 If you've made it this far, congrats!
 The comprehension packs a lot of features into a tiny programming construct and demonstrating all of them is a lot of work!

-The comprehension is one of my favorite features of the Elixir programming language and it was a pleasure to write about every feature in as much depth as I could.
+The comprehension is one of my favorite features of the Elixir programming language, and it was a pleasure to write about every feature in as much depth as I could.

 If you have any questions about comprehensions or want to suggest examples or features that I've missed, feel free to reach out on [Twitter](https://twitter.com/mitchhanberg) or [email](mailto:contact@mitchellhanberg.com).